konacurrents/SemanticMarkerAPI/README.md

 > The upper left of the diagram shows the versatility of these API's.
 Here additional clients use the API's to implement other features like
 > voice recognition (e.g., Alexa, or Siri), and supporting other messaging systems like telegram, X, discourse, nodered, apache (tomcat) and slack.

-# Semantic Marker™️  REST and MQTT API
+# Semantic Marker&reg;  REST and MQTT API

-The following are the main REST API calls to create and manage a Semantic Marker™️  .
+The following are the main REST API calls to create and manage a Semantic Marker&reg;  .
 The current base URL for these is [SemanticMarker.org](https://SemanticMarker.org) but the entire set can also be run locally or moved to other web servers.
-For the Semantic Marker™️   to be sharable and run by outside parties, the Semantic Marker™️   address URL must be publically available (for example, **https://SemanticMarker.org** is globally accessible, while **http://localhost** would only be available for local use - such as a dog kennel operation.)
+For the Semantic Marker&reg;   to be sharable and run by outside parties, the Semantic Marker&reg;   address URL must be publically available (for example, **https://SemanticMarker.org** is globally accessible, while **http://localhost** would only be available for local use - such as a dog kennel operation.)